14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 I recommend making arisheh as part of atayef, which is a folded, stuffed pancake super popular during Ramadan.

 A fantastic recipe for arisheh can be found here.
-It’s pretty simple to make, and with a drizzle of honey, you’ll be in sweet breakfast heaven!
+It’s pretty simple to make, and with a drizzle of honey and orange blossom water you’ll be in sweet breakfast heaven!

 Arisheh is pretty close in flavor to ricotta!
 You can enjoy it any way you want – with fried pitta and vegetables, on a pizza, in a bun, or just on its own with a spoon.